CostantinoGrana/BillyIkeaHack/README.md

 Here you can see the already cut uproghts:
 ![Three modules assembly](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_130234.jpg)

-Cutting the uprights was not so difficult even using my 40 years old Black and Decker jigsaw, an alluminium bar and a couple of F-clamps (with lots of wood
+Cutting the uprights was not so difficult even using my 40 years old Black and Decker jigsaw, an alluminium bar and a couple of F-clamps (with off-cuts wood buffers).
+The result is good, but
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU0Nzg3MDUxLC01NjQ0NjYyMDksLTI5Mj
+eyJoaXN0b3J5IjpbLTE4OTk0OTkxMjMsODU0Nzg3MDUxLC01Nj
-kxMTc1OSwtMTMzMjU1MTcwMF19
+Q0NjYyMDksLTI5MjkxMTc1OSwtMTMzMjU1MTcwMF19
 -->